-The Vanderbilt Kennedy Center is a partner of the Vanderbilt Initiative for Autism, Innovation, and the Workforce.
+The Vanderbilt Kennedy Center is a partner of the Frist Center for Autism and Innovation.

-Welcome to the Vanderbilt Initiative for Autism, Innovation, and the Workforce
+Welcome to the Frist Center for Autism and Innovation

 - developing a strengths-based — as opposed to deficit-based — understanding of neuro-diverse capabilities;

 - modeling of novel employment arrangements, management trainings, and workplace practices that fully utilize these capabilities to spur innovation;

 - inventing new technologies that enable autistic and other neuro-diverse individuals to succeed in employment and achieve their full potential; and